 This scalloped sweet potato casserole recipe from Food Faith Fitness is bound to make you look like a seasoned chef when you place it on the buffet line, but we promise that it’s easier to assemble than it looks.
 Recipe creator Taylor Kiser mixes thinly sliced white and orange sweet potatoes with garlic, onion, coconut milk, and thyme, and adds in roughly chopped pecans for a crunch, too.

 Make sure the top is golden before serving, which gives the dish the perfect contrast between crispiness and fluffiness.

 Those who decide to bring a salad to a potluck shouldn’t show up with bare leaves and bottled dressing—truly, this is your time to shine.
 If you stick to this recipe from Tieghan Gerard at Half Baked Harvest, which layers baby kale, walnuts, persimmons, dried cranberries, and clementines together with burrata and pepitas, then you’re sure to make this starter dish stand out.

 “It’s a salad you can throw together in literally minutes and has very minimal ingredients, but yet is still full of flavor and so healthy, too,” Gerard adds.

 Cranberry Brie Pull-Apart Bread

-This recipe from Half Baked Harvest answers another important need: The one for appetizers.
-Bring along this pull-apart bread, which is made with its namesake ingredients on sourdough plus brown sugar and chopped pecans, and you’ll guarantee that no one is completely starving before the feast—in fact, they may even say you’ve rescued them from becoming moody.
+This recipe from Half Baked Harvest answers another important need: the one for appetizers.
+Bring along this pull-apart bread, which is made with its namesake ingredients on sourdough plus brown sugar and chopped pecans, and you’ll guarantee that no one is completely starving before the feast.
 “When I presented it to my family it was gone in minutes.
-There’s really nothing not to love,” Gerard says.
+There’s really nothing not to love,” Gerard claims.